Eligibility Requirements

 Foundation’s Summer Institute on the Constitution

-A major component of the James Madison Fellowship Program is successful completion of the four-week Summer Institute on the Constitution, “The Foundations of American Constitutionalism,” held in Washington, D.C.
-Fellows attend the Institute after they have matriculated in a graduate program and commenced coursework.
+A major component of the James Madison Fellowship Program is the successful completion of the residential four-week Summer Institute on the U.S. Constitution, "The Foundations of American Constitutionalism," held in the Washington, D.C. area.
+Fellows are required to attend the Summer Institute and to live on campus for the duration of the Summer Institute.
+Fellows attend the Summer Institute after they have matriculated in a graduate program and commenced coursework.

 What spectacle can be more edifying or more seasonable, than that of Liberty & Learning, each leaning on the other for their mutual and surest support?